Stormy Bidwill, Former Cardinals Owner, Dies at 97

 MacArthur Lane was the Cards first round draft choice in 1968

-Lane became further dissatisfied after the Cardinals failed to sign him after his Pro Bowl season.
-He became surly with the press and it affected his play on the field.
+Lane became further dissatisfied after the Cardinals failed to sign him to a new contract after his Pro Bowl season.
+He became surly with the press, and it affected his play on the field.
 He rushed for only 592 yards and three touchdowns under new head coach Bob Hollway.

 “I should have been signed in January of 1971,” Lane told Jeff Meyers in a 1972 interview.
 I got like that because I was under a lot of pressure because I hadn’t signed.
 There there was a lot of pressure because we weren’t winning.
 The pressures were there, all right, both internal and external.”

-At 29 years of age, Lane took a pay cut in 1971 and was playing for 90% of his 1969 salary which was based on two unproductive years.
+At 29 years of age, Lane took a pay cut in 1971 and played for 90% of his 1969 salary, which was based on two unproductive years.

 Continue reading